 Located in the Albert Dock and named after the Brazilian Peaberry Bean which produces a single coffee seed, Peaberry is a relaxed and homely place with views over the water.

 Peaberry has an elaborate menu including vegan choices.
-The smoothie bowl is delicious as is the Buddha bowl but mostly we just end up getting takeout coffee!
+The smoothie bowl is delicious as is the Buddha bowl but mostly we just end up getting takeout coffee so we can go skateboard on Pier Head!

 60 Berry St, Liverpool L1 4JQ